 Small Business Program Details

 The Office of Community Development, Disaster Recovery Unit (OCD-DRU) has worked with the Louisiana Department of Economic Development (LED) and other federal, state and local economic development partners to create the Restore Louisiana Small Business Program (RLSB) to provide assistance to small businesses located in areas adversely affected by the 2016 Severe Storms and Flooding Events.
-OCD-DRU will provide program assistance to eligible businesses and/or non-profit organizations through participating non-profit lenders, credit union and/or community development financial institutions who will implement and administer a lending program to assist impacted businesses and non-profits.
+OCD-DRU will provide program assistance to eligible businesses and/or non-profit organizations through participating non-profit lenders, who will implement and administer a lending program to assist impacted businesses and non-profits.

 Total funding available for the program is $43 million in loans.
 This program is funded through the Community Development Block Grant Disaster Recovery Program (CDBG-DR) from the U.S. Department of Housing and Urban Development.

 What is provided?

-Community lenders will make loans to small businesses in the 51 flood-impacted parishes to provide working capital and funds to repair or replace movable equipment and machinery.
+Community lenders will make partially forgivable loans to small businesses in the 51 flood-impacted parishes to provide working capital and funds to repair or replace movable equipment and machinery.
 Assistance for construction-related expenses is not available through this program.

-The program will make loans between $20,000 and $50,000 to eligible businesses.
-In certain cases, loan amounts may be higher.
-If borrowers comply with program requirements, provide required documentation and make payments as agreed, the loan will be interest free and 20% of the loan will be forgiven when 80% of the principal is repaid.
+The program will make loans between $10,000 and $150,000 to eligible businesses.
+If borrowers comply with program requirements, provide required documentation and make payments as agreed, the loan will be interest free and 40% of the loan will be forgiven when 60% of the principal is repaid.

 Who is eligible?